R-ArcGIS/arcgisutils/cran-comments.md

 ## R CMD check results

 This is a maintainance release to prevent archival.
+Moved URLs have been fixed.

 0 errors | 0 warnings | 0 notes